RomanLut/hx_espnow_rc/doc/esp32_sbus.md

 Peak power consumption is ~340mA.

-Compared to ESP01 based receiver, ESP32 allows to use LR (long range) mode of ESP32.
-However, I can not prove major benefits of LR mode currently.
+Compared to ESP01 based receiver, ESP32 allows to use LR (long range) mode.
+LR mode is special mode introduced by Espressif Systems with ESP32.
+Theoretically it should provide 2x better range, in practice the difference is subtle.
+I can not prove major benefits of LR mode currently.

 TODO: support sensors pooling for Smartport telemetry.